Why you need

 Your content needs to be optimised for multiple devices, and this is simply something that PDFs are not built to do.

-For nearly a decade, over 50% of web traffic has come from mobile phone users.
+For nearly a decade, more than 50% of web traffic has come from mobile phone users.
 This means that anyone publishing their content in PDF will either annoy or — more likely — lose 50% of their readers.

 These days, people read everything on their phones, including longform content.
 As has been true for a long time, the best approach is to assume that your audience is mobile-first, and proceed from there.